Proposal Preparation

 Secure Processing Service (SPS)

-SPS is designed for secure access to extremely sensitive data sets including PHI.
+Our most secure data processing offering is SPS, designed for secure access to extremely sensitive data sets including PHI.
 In addition to the security protocols used in the Vault data services, SPS requires additional administrative action for the certified placement and/or destruction of data.
-IDSC Advanced Computing personnel (all CITI trained and IRB approved) act as data managers for several federal agencies including NSF, NIH, DoL, DoD, and VA projects.
-Once loaded and secured, users can remotely access one of the SPS servers (either Windows or Linux) which has access to the most common data analytic tools including R, SAS, Matlab, and Python.
+IDSC Advanced Computing staff (all CITI trained and IRB approved) act as data managers for several federal agencies including NSF, NIH, DoL, DoD, and VA projects.
+Once our staff has loaded and secured your data, you can remotely access one of the SPS servers (either Windows or Linux) which has access to the most common data analytic tools including R, SAS, MATLAB, and Python.
 Additional tools are available on request.
 50 TB of highly secure redundant storage (100 TB raw).

 NYX Cloud

-The NYX Cloud hosting system allows the launch and configuration of Virtual Machine servers.
-It is a private UM cloud system powered by the OpenStack cloud software, which offers the IaaS (Infrastructure-as-a-Service) resource management.
+The NYX Cloud hosting system allows launch and configuration of your own Virtual Machine servers.
+It is a private UM Cloud system powered by the OpenStack cloud software, which offers the IaaS (Infrastructure-as-a-Service) resource management.
 It is available to registered users, and resource allocations are project-based.

 NYX Cloud Virtual machine (VM) instances are grouped into projects, which reside on dedicated private virtual networks (subnets).
 Through the dashboard, users can start and customize their own VMs.
 NYX VMs can be single- or multiple-CPU servers and can be shut down or restarted as needed.
 Several bootable images are available, including configurations such as LAMP and MEAN in CentOS 6 and CentOS 7.
 Snapshots of projects can be taken for replication and backup.
 Floating IP addresses are available for SSH connections to Nyx instances from outside the project network.